pslucas0212/Kode-Kloud-Linux-Package-Management/README.md

 #### DPKG and APT

-Debian distros PureOS, Ubuntu
+Debian distros PureOS, Ubuntu, Linux mint, etc.
-Debian Package Manager - DPKG - low lever package manager like RPM
+Debian Package Manager - DPKG - low leve package manager like RPM.
+It can be used to install, update, list, status and verify

 - Installation/upgrade  - $ dpkg -i telnet.deb
 - uninstalling -  $ dpkg -r telnet.deb
 - List -  $ dpkg -l telnet
-- Status - $ dpkg -s telnet
+- Status - check for installation - $ dpkg -s telnet
 - Verifying -  $ dpkg -p <path to file>

- DPKG does not support depencies and we use APT and APT-GET
+ DPKG does not support package dependencies.
+That's why we use higer level managers like APT and APT-GET.
+APT and APT-GET do do not depend on each other

   APT - Advanced Pagkacge Manager

-  APT - acts as a front end manager depending on DPKG and software repositories.
-Repos list are found in /etc/apt/sources.list
+  APT acts as a front end manager depends on the DKPG utility.
+DPKG package Repos list are found in /etc/apt/sources.list.
+Repos can be on disk or remote

   APT commands
-  Refresh repo
+  Refresh the repositories and downloads a list of all packages
   ```
   $ apt update
   ```
   Upgrade
   ```
-  $ apt udpate
+  $ apt upgread
   ```
-  Add repos
+  Add repos opens /etc/apt/sources.list in vi for manual udpate.
   ```
   $ apt edit-sources
   ```